SerhiiRI/tpanda-agent/README.md

 \- But why, jenkins have all what you need?

 \- ...

 <img width="50%" src="static/listen.jpg">

 First of all, *because we can*.
-But also it more simple for our tech stack.
+But also it more simplest management tool for our tech stack.

 ## Install